Maritime Labor Convention (MLC), 2006

 MLC 2006 Services provided by our Surveyor Mr. Predrag Dulic:

-Mr. Predrag Dulic offers a MLC pre-assessment of an owner's policies and procedures and of the manner these are implemented on board a vessel to determine if a vessel's documentation and labor management system complies with the flag State requirements based on the Convention.
+Mr. Predrag Dulic offers an MLC pre-assessment of an owner’s policies and procedures and of the manner, these are implemented onboard a vessel to determine if a vessel’s documentation and labor management system complies with the flag State requirements based on the Convention.